LaobanAndMumu/RecipeSharing/README.md

 # Recipe Sharing App
-This project is created with *create-react-app*.
+This project, created with *create-react-app*, is imoplemented with React.
 Then this project uses Progressive Web App to implement native-app features, add to home button, push notification, and offline synchronization.

 ## Install
     npm install